AdaCore/spark2014/docs/ug/gnatprove.rst

 For abstract subprograms (on interfaces or regular tagged types), only a class-wide contract can be specified.
-For other dispatching subprograms, it is possible to specify both regular contracts and a class-wide contracts.
+For other dispatching subprograms, it is possible to specify both a regular contract and a class-wide contract.
 In such a case, |GNATprove| uses the regular contract to analyze static calls to the subprogram and the class-wide contract to analyze dispatching calls to the subprogram, and it checks that the specific contract is a refinement of the